0.3 C

 In this interview, Prof Christiano shared his view on the development of post-2008 academic macroeconomics.
 We’ve asked Prof Christiano does he agree that modern macroeconomic models are too complicated for the general public, or even policymakers and if he agrees that economic models should be “simpler”.
 Does he think the recent revival of ISLM model a “good trend”?
 Should Macroeconomists hang on their faith in DSGE models?
 Should they explore alternative paths?

-How to Maintain Prosperity for All | Q&A with Roger Farmer |
+How to Maintain Prosperity for All | Interview with Roger Farmer

 Economics Rules – Why Economists do it with Models | Q&A with Dani Rodrik

-Rodrik tells us that good economists think in terms of models, and there are major differences between models and theory.
-He also comments on macroeconomists quest on finding the "one true model" on the business cycle,
+Rodrik explained why good economists think in terms of models, and what are major differences between models and theory.
+He also told us why macroeconomists' quest to find "the one true model" on the business cycle is probably misguided.

-Economy
+Global Economy